grammyjs/website/site/docs/resources/comparison.md

    (Other, less known Python frameworks may be faster at transitioning.
    Disregard this point if you are using a Python framework that has support for `async`/`await`.)

-## How to disagree with this comparison
+## How to Disagree With This Comparison

 If you think that something is wrong on this page, don't despair!
 Please let us know in the [group chat](https://t.me/grammyjs)!